 Chinese steamed buns are also known as 'mantou' or bao buns (baozi).
-They are smooth and fluffy and usually eaten as they are.
-In the popular chili crab dish, mantou are fried and served together to complement the dish.
+They are smooth yet fluffy and usually eaten as they are.
+However, in the popular chilli crab dish, they are fried and served together to complement the dish.

 Chinese steamed buns are best eaten when they are freshly made.
 Steamed buns are sometimes made with fillings such as barbecued pork, vegetables or sweet bean paste.
 There are many varieties in the market with different types of fillings.
 As for me, I love them plain.
 These are known as mantou.
 The secret to perfect steamed buns calls for the correct flour to be used.
 When I first attempted the recipe, I was so disappointed with the outcome as it did not turn out to be at all fluffy.

 Over the months, I kept experimenting and was on the verge of giving up when finally, I succeeded in making the fluffy Chinese steamed buns just as how I imagined them to be.
 Using wheat flour numbered 405 bought from the local German grocer, the buns came out perfectly.
 Please note that low gluten flour (ca. 8 – 11% protein) must be used to make these Chinese steamed buns.
 If you are in Italy, wheat flour numbered 00 would be the right choice.
 Otherwise, look for Chinese steamed buns flour which are usually from Malaysia, Singapore, Hong Kong or China at the Asian grocers.